joj-macho/Math-Science-Playground/abundant-numbers/README.md

 ## Description

 Abundant numbers are positive integers that are smaller than the sum of their proper divisors.
 In other words, the sum of all the divisors of an abundant number, excluding the number itself, is greater than the number itself.
 In mathematical terms, an abundant number $n$ satisfies $\sigma(n) \gt 2n$, where $\sigma(n)$ represents the sum of all divisors of $n$.
-For example, the number $12$ is an abundant number because the sum of its proper divisors ($1 + 2 + 3 + 4 + 6 = 16$) surpasses $12$.
+For example, the number $12$ is an abundant number because the sum of its proper divisors ($1 + 2 + 3 + 4 + 6 = 16 \gt 12$.
 You can read more about abundant numbers on [Wikipedia](https://en.wikipedia.org/wiki/Abundant_number) and [Wolfram MathWorld](https://mathworld.wolfram.com/AbundantNumber.html)

-This program, Abundant Number Checker, is a Python program that allows users to check if a given number is an abundant number or list abundant numbers within a specified range.
+This program, Abundant Number Checker, is a Python program that allows users to check if a given number is an abundant number or generates abundant numbers within a specified range.

 ## How it Works